 AgriBank, who provides financial solutions and funding to various farms credit associations in 15 states in the US, conducts an annual chief appraiser meeting.
-In this meeting, there are various discussions pertaining to financial discussions, a roadmap for the bank, profitability, CSR, etc. This event includes multiple presentations from various stakeholders.
+In this employee meeting, there are various discussions pertaining to financial discussions, a roadmap for the bank, profitability, CSR, etc. This event includes multiple presentations from various stakeholders.
 This post-event feedback form collects information about speakers, their presentations, clarity of thought, giveaways, etc. If you are looking to get in-depth feedback about various aspects of the event, this sample template form can be used.

 Seton Catholic School

 The Seton Catholic School conducts Paid Time Off (PTO) conferences on the school premises.
 This template aims to collect information about finer nuances of the event including various aspects like Marketing, location of the event, quality of the event, speakers, etc.

 You can use any of these templates to carry out your post-event satisfaction surveys.
 But make sure you thank respondents for their participation, analyze the data and share the analyzed results across your organization.
 Collecting data and analyzing insights is fine, but make sure to act on those insights for the success of your brand and your event.